 Kids, man.
 Some days it feels like they just might kill you.
-But here’s a little secret: They’re probably doing the opposite.
-Despite the decrease in sleep, time and money parents tend to experience after having kids, a number of studies indicate that women, in particular, can reap a number of physical and emotional benefits from both pregnancy and motherhood.
+But here’s a secret: They’re probably doing the opposite.
+Despite the decrease in sleep, time and money parents tend to experience after having kids, a number of studies indicate that people can reap a number of physical and emotional benefits from both pregnancy and motherhood.

 “The fact is, pregnancy is one of the biggest ‘stress tests’ the female body endures on the cardiometabolic systems,” says Dr. Felice Gersh, a board-certified OB-GYN in Irvine, California.
 “But women who have had a pregnancy that’s led to the delivery of a baby very well may be acquiring a lifetime of health benefits, including a reduced risk of a number of cancers.”